dyvasey/geoscripts/README.md

 ## Publications Using Geoscripts

 Vasey, D.A., Cowgill, E., and Cooper, K.M., 2021, A Preliminary Framework for Magmatism in Modern Continental Back-Arc Basins and Its Application to the Triassic-Jurassic Tectonic Evolution of the Caucasus: _Geochemistry, Geophysics, Geosystems_, v.
-22, p. e2020GC009490, doi:https://doi.org/10.1029/2020GC009490.
+22, e2020GC009490, doi:10.1029/2020GC009490.

-Vasey, D.A., Garcia, L., Cowgill, E., Trexler, C.C. and Godoladze, T., in revision, Episodic evolution of a protracted convergent margin revealed by detrital zircon geochronology in the Greater Caucasus: _Basin Research_.
+Vasey, D.A., Garcia, L., Cowgill, E., Trexler, C.C. and Godoladze, T., 2024, Episodic evolution of a protracted convergent margin revealed by detrital zircon geochronology in the Greater Caucasus: _Basin Research_, v.
+36, no. 1, e12825, doi:10.1111/bre.12825